 Are we excited?
 Absolutely!
 Is the greater community in on our planning committee and joining in the fun?
 All the way!

-BTW, BFK cares about your health!
-Make sure you use a DEET based mosquito repellent when enjoying yourself outside — especially around the hours of dawn and dusk.
+Plus, make sure you use a DEET based mosquito repellent when enjoying yourself outside — especially around the hours of dawn and dusk.
 (We’re told this is a good practice anytime you are exposed to such risks for more than about 15 minutes.)

-If you’ve heard enough, register online through BikeReg until September 17 to take advantage of online pricing or pay in person on Ride day or at the door at Dinner (limited tickets available).
-Want more details?
-You’ll find a lot more on our from-scratch, put-together-in-record-time, team-built website.
-Dig in!
+If you’ve heard enough, register online through BikeReg through September 17 to take advantage of online advance discount pricing or take your chances on paying in person on Ride day.
+Want more details about everything happening during our Fall Bike Celebration Weekend?
+You’ll find a lot more on the following pages.
+Dive in!